 To get relief from your gastrointestinal symptoms, you need an accurate diagnosis.
 The board-certified gastroenterology physicians at Digestive Disease Care offer many diagnostic tests to determine the cause of your symptoms, including capsule endoscopy.
-To get the answers you need from a team who puts your health first, call the New York office most convenient to you, which includes Lake Success, East Setauket, Mineola, and Hicksville in Long Island, and Forest Hills and Jamaica in Queens, or book an appointment online today.
+To get the answers you need from a team who puts your health first, call the New York office most convenient to you, which includes Babylon, Lake Success, East Setauket, Mineola, and Jericho in Long Island, and Forest Hills and Jamaica in Queens, or book an appointment online today.

 Capsule endoscopy is a diagnostic test offered at Digestive Disease Care.
 During the test, you swallow a capsule equipped with a tiny wireless camera that takes pictures of your digestive system and transmits them to a recording device.

 The procedure is painless and allows the team at Digestive Disease Care to evaluate the middle part of your gastrointestinal tract, which is a segment typically too difficult to assess during a traditional upper endoscopy.

 The gastroenterology experts at Digestive Disease Care determine if you’re a good candidate for capsule endoscopy.
 The team may recommend the procedure to diagnose:

 Endoscopy may also be recommended to confirm or rule out the cause of your gastrointestinal symptoms, such as abdominal pain, diarrhea, or anemia.